 Director Lt.
 Gen Kelly McKeague, USA

 Defense Security Cooperation Agency

 Established as the Defense Security Assistance Agency by DoD Directive 5105.38, 11 August 1971.
 A Deputy Secretary of Defense memorandum, 20 May 1998, directed that the agency's name change to Defense Security Cooperation Agency effective 1 October 1998.
 DoD Directive 5105.65, 31 October 2000, described the agency's responsibilities and mission.
 The Director is under the authority, direction, and control of the Under Secretary of Defense (Policy).

+Director

-Defense Security Service
+Defense Counterintelligence and Security Agency

 Established as the Defense Investigative Service by DoD Directive 5105.42, 18 April 1972, and operational as of 1 October 1972.
 In November 1997 the Secretary of Defense issued a Defense Reform Initiative, which changed the name to Defense Security Service.
 DoD Directive 5105.42, 13 May 1999, assigned responsibilities and mission and placed it under the authority of the Assistant Secretary of Defense (C3I).
 DoD Directive 5105.42, 3 August 2010, assigned authority, direction and control to the Under Secretary of Defense (Intelligence).
+Executive Order 13869, 24 April 2019, changed the name to Defense Counterintelligence and Security Agency and transferred responsibility for conducting background investigations from the Office of Personnel Management's National Background Investigations Bureau to this agency.

+Director

 Defense Threat Reduction Agency

 The November 1997 Defense Reform Initiative mandated merging several Defense organizations and programs into one entity.
 The Secretary of Defense consolidated the Defense Technology Security Administration, the Defense Special Weapons Agency, the On-Site Inspection Agency, and elements in the Office of the Assistant to the Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs to form the Defense Threat Reduction Agency, effective 1 October 1998.
 The new agency's director reported to the Under Secretary of Defense (Acquisition and Technology) until a Deputy Secretary of Defense memorandum, 13 July 2018, placed it under the authority, direction, and control of the Under Secretary of Defense (Acquisition and Sustainment).

+Director Dr. Rhys M. Williams (Acting)

 Missile Defense Agency

 Chartered as the Strategic Defense Initiative Organization on 24 April 1984 but designated as a Defense agency by DoD Directive 5141.5, 21 February 1986.
 On 13 May 1993 Secretary of Defense Les Aspin changed the organization's name to the Ballistic Missile Defense Organization.
 DoD Directive 5134.9, 14 June 1994, defined the responsibilities and mission.
 Secretary of Defense Donald Rumsfeld renamed the organization the Missile Defense Agency in January 2002.
 Section 205 of the National Defense Authorization Act for Fiscal Year 2018, PL 115-91, 12 December 2017, and a Deputy Secretary of Defense memorandum, 13 July 2018, placed it under the authority, direction, and control of the Under Secretary of Defense (Research and Engineering).
+Director

+Director